We take a look at the largest islands in the world, from deserted Ellesmere Island in the Arctic Circle to metropolitan Honshu in Japan

 The island of Great Britain is the largest island in Europe, ninth largest in the world and the largest island in the United Kingdom.
 It includes the countries of England, Scotland and Wales but not Northern Ireland.
 Baffling, isn’t it?
-The diagram below goes some way to explaining it.
+The diagram above goes some way to explaining it.

 I have, of course, spent huge amounts of time exploring Great Britain, much of it along the coast.
 Last summer, I hiked part of the South West Coast Path in Cornwall, Britain’s longest national trail and one of the finest long distance hiking trails in the world.

 Great Britain is less dramatic than the other largest islands in the world.
 There are no active volcanoes, Arctic mountain systems or ferocious animals in Great Britain.
 But don’t write it off yet – there are rolling hills, craggy coastlines, quaint villages and the best cream teas in the world.

 10. Ellesmere Island